standard-for-public-code/standard-for-public-code/criteria/open-to-contributions.md

 ## Policy makers: what you need to do

-* Add a list to the codebase of any other resources policy experts, non-governmental organisations and academics would find useful for understanding and reusing your policy.
+* Add a list to the codebase of any other resources, policy experts, non-governmental organisations and academics would find useful for understanding and reusing your policy.
 * Track policy issues in the codebase, so that a relevant external policy expert can volunteer help.
 * Consider adding contact details so that other policy makers considering reuse can ask you for advice.